Buhari Transmits Finance Bill 2022 to House

 Udora Orizu in Abuja

-The Speaker of the House, Hon.
-Femi Gbajabiamila, read the letter conveying the piece of legislation at the resumed plenary on Tuesday.
+Speaker of the House, Hon.
+Femi Gbajabiamila read the letter conveying the piece of legislation at resumed plenary yesterday.

-Buhari explained in the letter that the proposed bill when passed into law,

 The Federal Executive Council (FEC) had last Wednesday approved the Finance Bill 2022 for transmission to the National Assembly for consideration and passage.

-The Minister of Finance, Budget and National Planning, Zainab Ahmed, had said the proposed bill is anchored on five fundamental policy drivers, including Tax Equity; Climate Change; Job Creation/ Economic Growth; Tax Incentives Reform and Revenue Generation/Tax Administration.
+The Minister of Finance, Budget and National Planning, Zainab Ahmed had said the proposed bill was anchored on five fundamental policy drivers, including Tax Equity; Climate Change; Job Creation / Economic Growth; Tax Incentives Reform and Revenue Generation / Tax Administration.

-According to Ahmed, other aspects of the Finance Bill include chargeable assets; exclusion of losses and replacement of business assets.
+According to Ahmed, other aspects of the Finance Bill included Chargeable Assets; exclusion of Losses and Replacement of Business Assets.

-Others are tertiary education tax, Value Added Tax Act, Insurance Act, Nigerian Police Trust Fund Act, as well as the National Agency for Engineering Act, Finance Control Management Act, as well as the Fiscal Responsibility Act.
+Others are tertiary education tax, Value Added Tax Act, Insurance Act, Nigerian police Trust Fund Act, as well as the National Agency for Engineering Act, finance control management act, as well as the fiscal responsibility acts.

-Also at the plenary, the lawmakers adopted a report presented by the Committee on Information, National Orientation, Ethics and Values, presented by Hon.
-Olusegun Odebunmi; passed a Bill for an Act to Provide for the Regulation and Conduct of the Practice of Broadcasting Profession in Nigeria; and for Related Matters.
+Also at the plenary, the lawmakers adopting a report presented by the Committee on Information, National Orientation, Ethics and Values, presented by Hon.
+Olusegun Odebunmi, passed a Bill for an Act to Provide for the Regulation and Conduct of the Practice of Broadcasting Profession in Nigeria; and for Related Matters.